visualeyes/visualeyes-bestpractices-book/aspnet_mvc/testing.md

 This example extends the previous example by attempting to retrieve todos from a database.

 ## Performance Tests
+Performance tests measure the performance of a component and verify that the result is an acceptable range.

 ## Code Coverage
 * Open Cover